Announcements and Important Events

 a.
 All coaches should become familiar with the signs and symptoms of concussion that are described in Section II.

 2. Remove from activity

-a) If a coach suspects the athlete has sustained a concussion, the athlete should be removed from activity, and the athlete will not return to play until completing the Bishop Brady High School concussion pathway and receiving clearance from appropriate medical personnel (e.g., AT, physician).
+a.
+If a coach suspects the athlete has sustained a concussion, the athlete should be removed from activity, and the athlete will not return to play until completing the Safe Sports concussion pathway and/or receiving clearance from appropriate medical personnel (e.g., AT, physician).

-1. The AT will be responsible for contacting the athlete’s parents and providing follow-up instructions.
+1. The AT (if present) will be responsible for contacting the athlete’s parents and providing follow-up instructions.
 The AT will also be responsible for initiating school-based follow-up.